adopted-ember-addons/ember-pikaday/README.md

 </label>
 ```

-The component can react if the current date value is lower than the minDate or above the max date.
+The component can react if the current date value is lower than `minDate` or above `maxDate`.
 To activate this beavior `enforceDateIntervals` should be used.

 When `enforceDateIntervals` is `true` the component will set the pikaday date to minDate or maxDate (currentDate < minDate or currentDate > maxDate) and call `onSelection` with the new date.